3SpheresRoboticsProject/ros_openvino_toolkit/README.md

 # Introduction

-The OpenVINO™ (Open visual inference and neural network optimization) toolkit provides a ROS-adaptered runtime framework of neural network which quickly deploys applications and solutions for vision inference.
+The OpenVINO™ (Open visual inference and neural network optimization) toolkit provides a ROS-adapted runtime framework of neural network which quickly deploys applications and solutions for vision inference.
 By leveraging Intel® OpenVINO™ toolkit and corresponding libraries, this runtime framework extends  workloads across Intel® hardware (including accelerators) and maximizes performance.

 * Enables CNN-based deep learning inference at the edge
 * Supports heterogeneous execution across computer vision accelerators—CPU, GPU, Intel® Movidius™ Neural Compute Stick, and FPGA—using a common API